Abbott has been operating in Australia since 1937.

-This company was awarded the 'Industry Group Leader' in the Health Care Equipment & Services category of the Dow Jones Sustainability Index (DJSI) every year from 2013-2017.
-The DJSI is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, branding, climate change mitigation, supply chain standards and labor practices.
+This company received an S&P Global ESG Score of 86/100 in the Health Care Equipment & Supplies category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
+The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 This company pleaded guilty to federal charges that it improperly promoted the drug Depakote to elderly dementia patients in nursing homes.
 It reached an agreement with the Department of Justice to settle the investigation for $1.5 billion in May 2012.
 The company faces more lawsuits over the drug, which can cause birth defects.